 Here are some teacher-approved math manipulatives to add to your collection that will be helpful in teaching your kids how to learn counting.

-Typically parents don’t consider sorting a form of counting, but this activity helps children form logical principles and is a precursor for learning numbers.
-Sorting builds a solid foundation for applying logical thinking as kids get older because it encourages them to start noticing and identifying patterns.
+Typically parents don’t consider sorting a form of counting, but this activity helps children form logical principles and sorting is a precursor for learning numbers.
+This also builds a solid foundation for applying logical thinking as kids get older because it encourages them to start noticing and identifying patterns.

 Sorting by size, shape, and color are excellent learning activities you can introduce as early as the toddler years.
 And remember, sorting doesn’t have to be complex to be effective; it can be as simple as talking about how two things are similar and different.